Wiblingen Abbey: 1701–1806 — Rejuvenation of the abbey

 Due to financial strains the building of the church had not even started at the time of the death of Abbot Meinrad Hamberger (1730–1762).
 His successor, Modest II (1762–1768), either showed no interest in continuing the building works or was suffering from lack of revenue to complete them.
 Only during the term of Abbot Roman Fehr (1768–1798) the foundation of the church was laid.
 His superintendent was Johann Georg Specht, who had intimate knowledge of the erection of the church at the Abbey of St. Gall and of the Pilgrimage Church Birnau.
-He planned his building in Wiblingen according to these examples which would have resulted in the church having a Late-Baroque appearance.
+He planned his building in Wiblingen according to these examples, which would have resulted in the church having a Late-Baroque appearance.
 However, he could not further his design since he was pushed aside by the fresco painter Januarius Zick, who had been educated to become an architect by Jakob Emele at Schussenried Abbey.
 Zick managed to finish the church in the so-called Greek-style, a term designating very early Neo-classicist buildings.
 He succeeded in doing so particularly in the interior where there is a balance between early Neo-classicism and a reminiscence of late Baroque.
 The facade remained incomplete even though the last abbot, Ulrich IV, tried in vain to have it finished during the Napoleonic Wars.
 The South wing remained unfinished too until 1917.

 Secularisation

 After Austria's defeat during the War of the Third Coalition in 1805, the abbey was first occupied by troops of the Grand Duchy of Baden and then by Bavarian troops.
 In 1806, the abbey became property of the newly founded Kingdom of Württemberg whereupon the Bavarian troops left after they had auctioned off all the remaining furniture.
 Wiblingen Abbey was one of the last monasteries to be dissolved during the mediatisation of ecclesiastical states and territories.
 The monks moved to Tyniec Abbey, now part of the Polish city of Kraków.
 Wiblingen Abbey became a residence for Duke Henry Heinrich, brother of Frederick I of Württemberg.

 In the 1840s, the former abbey became part of the Federal Fortress Ulm and was used, since 1848, as infantry barracks.
 Only then, the convent building surrounding the abbey church was finished.
-Those buildings which had originally not been able to be completed were erected between 1915 and 1917 by using old drafts.
-Until the end of World War II the former abbey was used as barracks.
+Those buildings that had originally not been able to be completed were erected between 1915 and 1917 by using old drafts.
+Until the end of World War II, the former abbey was used as barracks.
 After the war the buildings housed refugees.